 Linking Your Work to Change – Most arts for change practitioners will never conduct scientific-level evaluation, yet they want to understand links between outcomes and arts for change efforts.
 Learn techniques to establish connections between arts endeavors and social outcomes.

 Credible Qualitative Design & Analysis – Stories and qualitative information are critical to giving a full sense of impact of arts for change work, but they are often considered “soft” evidence.
 Learn how to collect and analyze qualitative data that’s credible.

 Meaningful Numbers! – Sometimes numbers convey meaning even better than words.
 Learn what you can and should quantify!

-Mapping Cumulative, Long-term, & Invisible Effects – The effects of arts for change work often occur after project timeframes or grant periods end and are catalytic to other effects such as new connections and deepened relationships.
+Mapping Long-term, & Cumulative Effects – The effects of arts for change work often occur after project timeframes or grant periods end and are catalytic to other effects such as new connections and deepened relationships.
 Learn ways to map and assess cumulative and long-term outcomes.